 The library offers spaces for individual study across three floors; the Lower Ground Floor is designated for Quiet Study, with Levels 1 and 2 being Silent Study areas.

 In addition there is a Group Study room available on the Lower Ground Floor for those wishing to work collaboratively with colleagues.
-This may be booked online http://libcal.city.ac.uk/
+This can be booked online.

-Access to networked computers is provided on the Lower Ground Floor and Level 1 of the library, scanning facilities also available on the Lower Ground Floor.
-You can find computers elsewhere on campus too.
-Check availability here.
+Access to networked computers is provided on the Lower Ground Floor and Level 1 of the library.

 Printing and Photocopying